 The Official Stuff…

-Jennifer Brown is the author of acclaimed young adult novels, Hate List, Bitter End, Perfect Escape, Thousand Words, and Torn Away.
+Jennifer Brown is the author of acclaimed young adult novels, Hate List, Bitter End, Perfect Escape, Thousand Words, Torn Away, and the Shade Me series.
 Her debut novel, Hate List, received three starred reviews and was selected as an ALA Best Book for Young Adults, a VOYA “Perfect Ten,” and a School Library Journal Best Book of the Year.
 Bitter End received starred reviews from Publishers Weekly and VOYA and is listed on the YALSA 2012 Best Fiction for Young Adults list.

 Jennifer writes and lives in the Kansas City, Missouri area, with her husband and three children.

 Jennifer is available for school visits, workshops, classroom and book club Skypes, and speaking engagements.
 Contact JenniferBrownYA@gmail.com to book her for your next event!